-- ensuring remuneration is both appropriate to the level of responsibility and adequate to attract and/or retain Directors and staff of the calibre required by the Group; - reviewing the size, composition and structure required of the Board and making recommendations to the Board with regard to any changes; - identifying and nominating, for approval by the Board, candidates to fill Board vacancies as they arise. - giving full consideration to succession planning for Directors; and - vetting and approving recommendations from the executive directors for the appointment of senior executives.
+- making recommendations to the Board on any changes to service contracts; - approving and overseeing any share related incentive schemes within the Group; - ensuring that remuneration is in line with current industry practice; - ensuring remuneration is both appropriate to the level of responsibility and adequate to attract and/or retain Directors and staff of the calibre required by the Group; - reviewing the size, composition and structure required of the Board and making recommendations to the Board with regard to any changes; - identifying and nominating, for approval by the Board, candidates to fill Board vacancies as they arise. - giving full consideration to succession planning for Directors; and - vetting and approving recommendations from the Executive Directors for the appointment of Senior Executives.